 Learn to Code with Your TI Graphing Calculator

-I always looked forward to math class when I was in high school.
-I noticed that some of the other students had programmed their calculators to do fun things like display messages to friends, develop games or just for some extra help on their math homework.
-I knew I wanted to learn to code on my graphing calculator so that I could do the same.
-What I didn’t know was that learning to code on my TI graphing calculator would lead me to a degree in computer science and engineering from MIT.
-With so few students – especially ladies like myself – pursuing computer science degrees, I wanted to share a few secrets from an insider that might help inspire your students to embrace computer science!
+Math is a subject that a lot of students forward to in high school.
+Many students love to program their calculators to do fun things like display messages to friends, develop games or just for some extra help on their math homework.
+What many kids don’t know is that learning to code on the TI graphing calculator can lead to a degree in computer science, engineering and many other great careers.
+We wanted to share a few secrets from an insider that might help inspire your students to embrace computer science!

 Learn the Basics with TI-Basic